-Dr Vahid Nick Pay is a lecturer in International Politics at the Diplomatic Service Programme and a Fellow of the Higher Education Academy.
+Vahid Nick Pay is a Lecturer in International Politics and Research Methods, a Fellow of the Kellogg College and a Fellow of the Higher Education Academy

 Dr Nick Pay's initial education was in the field of Linguistics (BA and MA degrees) where, since 1998, he also taught courses in General Linguistics, Historical Linguistics and Discourse Analysis.